radioarcane/radio-arcane.com/_posts/events/wingtips-dead-of-night.md

 ---
 layout: event
-title: '2021-12-04 Dead Of Night & The Dark Market with WINGTIPS'
+title: '2021-12-04 Dead Of Night & The Dark Market with WINGTIPS & Wireworks'
-displayName: 'Dead Of Night & The Dark Market with WINGTIPS'
+displayName: 'Dead Of Night & The Dark Market with WINGTIPS & Wireworks'
 eventType: arcane-alive
 date: '2021-12-04'
 startDatetime: '2021-12-04 21:00:00'
 endDatetime: '2021-12-05 03:00:00'
-image: /img/uploads/wingtips.jpg
+image: /img/uploads/wingtips-wireworks.jpg
 description: >-
    Dead Of Night & The Dark Market return with a glorious gift for the eve of  Krampusnacht - **WINGTIPS** live performance at Art Sanctuary!
 This celebration of the season will also include our Radio Arcane Dark Music Specialists, The Dark Market for dark holiday shopping, a food truck, Dead Of Night Dancers and more!